 While I can create a long list for you of why athletes are at risk for eating disorders and all the factors that stack the deck, I can create an equally long list of skills athletes bring the process of recovery.
 In some ways, the two endeavors are very similar: athletics ask us to work towards challenging goals using our body, mind and spirit, and recovery does the very same thing.

-Top ten skills athletes can transfer to recovery.
+Top ten skills athletes can transfer to eating disorder recovery.

 1) An athlete must develop a sense of personal responsibility, and accept strengths and weaknesses.